ems-press/bibcheck/README.md

 lua C:\tools\bibcheck\bibcheck.lua main.tex emss
 lua C:\tools\bibcheck\bibcheck.lua folder\main.tex amsalpha
 ```
+NOTE: The whole path must not contain any spaces!

 * Open the new file FILENAME_bibchecked.tex.
 It contains two kinds of \bibitem:
     * UNMATCHED ENTRY.
     If no match in MathSciNet has been found, then manually format the original \bibitem